HackBerkeley/intro-git/workshop/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-Our `destroy.js` needs to be tracked by git so it will know when we make changes to it.
+Our `destroy.js` needs to be tracked by Git so it will know when we make changes to it.
 Let's add it:

 `$ git add -A` This command adds *all* new, modified, deleted, or untracked files.
 Use this often!